-After completion of six cycles of docetaxel (end of treatment) or ARSI (C7D1), it is not proposed to routinely assess patients for response.
+After completion of six cycles of ARSI (C7D1) or docetaxel (end of treatment), it is not proposed to routinely assess patients for response.
 However, in order that objective progression can be assessed, it is necessary to have imaging taken at time of best response as judged by the treating clinician and in accordance with SOC.